2.2.4 Interim care provisions & disputed care arrangements

 If a later interim period applies, the Registrar must revoke the suspension of the earlier actual care determination and the subsequent actual care determination.
 The revocation takes effect from the day before the person with increased care ceased to take reasonable action to participate in family dispute resolution (subsection 54FA(3)).

-After the maximum interim period has ended, the Registrar must revoke the interim care determination (that is, the 2 percentages of care that corresponded with the care arrangement and the actual care of the child) and make a new care determination under section 49 or 50 of the CSA Act (subsection 54FA(4)).
+After the maximum interim period has ended, the Registrar must revoke the actual care determination (that is, the second percentage of care that corresponded with the actual care of the child) and make a new care determination under sections 49 or 50 of the CSA Act (subsection 54FA(4)).

 However, if the Registrar made a subsequent actual care determination that applied after the shorter interim period ended, the subsequent actual care determination will continue to apply after the maximum interim period has ended, until a change in care occurs.
 See 2.2.2 for information about care determinations and changes in care that apply outside of the interim period provisions.